andrewcwhy/andrewcwhy.me/README.md

 **Personal portfolio website of Andrew Christian Young**

-Welcome to the source code for [andrewcwhy.me](https://andrewcwhy.me), my personal portfolio and blog.
+Welcome to the source code for [andrewcwhy.me](https://andrewcwhy.me), my personal portfolio.
 Built with **Vite, React, TypeScript, and Tailwind CSS**, this website showcases my projects, experience, and technical insights.

 ## ❓About the Domain Name
 The domain name **andrewcwhy.me** is a play on my full name Here's the breakdown: